Skip to content

 The next step is to start sending the signal LCP_FRAG_ORD to DBLQH.
 Each such signal asks DBLQH to checkpoint a specific table fragment.
 Many such signals can be outstanding at a time, they are queued up if DBLQH isn't ready to execute them.
 DBDIH will send lots of those signals to give DBLQH the chance to control the speed of executing the local checkpoint.

-Whenever DBLQH finishes execution of a local checkpoint for a table fragment it will send the signal LCP_FRAG_REP to report about the completed checkpoint.
+Whenever DBLQH finishes the execution of a local checkpoint for a table fragment it will send the signal LCP_FRAG_REP to report about the completed checkpoint.
 This signal is sent to all DBDIHs (one per node).

-When the master DBDIH have completed sending all LCP_FRAG_ORD to all nodes, it will send a final LCP_FRAG_ORD with the last fragment flag set to true.
+When the master DBDIH has completed sending all LCP_FRAG_ORD to all nodes, it will send a final LCP_FRAG_ORD with the last fragment flag set to true.
 This indicates to all DBLQHs that no more checkpoint requests will be sent.
-Thus when DBLQH finishes executing the last checkpoint in the queue and this signal have been received, it knows that its part of the local checkpoint execution is completed.
+Thus when DBLQH finishes executing the last checkpoint in the queue and this signal has been received, it knows that its part of the local checkpoint execution is completed.

-When a DBDIH block have heard this signal from all nodes and it has completed saving the changes to the distribution information from local checkpoint executions, it will send LCP_COMPLETE_REP to the master DBDIH block.
+When a DBDIH block has heard this signal from all nodes and it has completed saving the changes to the distribution information from local checkpoint executions, it will send LCP_COMPLETE_REP to the master DBDIH block.
 This signal will be marked that DBDIH has completed its part of the local checkpoint execution.

-When the master have received this signal from all DBDIH blocks, it will send LCP_COMPLETE_REP to all DBDIH blocks with a 0 indicating that now the entire local checkpoint execution is completed in all nodes.
+When the master has received this signal from all DBDIH blocks, it will send LCP_COMPLETE_REP to all DBDIH blocks with a 0 indicating that now the entire local checkpoint execution is completed in all nodes.